k1nd0ne/MacOsSecurity/README.md

 Keep in mind that what is not authorized should be always blocked.
 **Some services and applications need to communicate over the network be aware when you are blocking such communications**

-Scudo is very easy to use, you can use it for free but you'll have a regular popup asking you buy the licence if you like the product.
+Scudo is very easy to use, you can download for free but you'll have regular popups asking you buy the licence if you like the product.
 I recommend buying it to help the creator.

 You can download scudo here : https://www.murusfirewall.com/scudo/

 ### Bitwarden
 Bitwarden is an opensource password manager.
 Having strong passwords and different for every services you own is the key to prevent your data from being stolen.
 I personnaly like bitwarden for its security, portability and the fact that it is opensource.
-You can obviously use anypassword manager you want.
+You can obviously use any password manager you want.
 You can download bitwarden here : https://bitwarden.com/

 ### Browsing the internet
 Hardening your web-browser is important to have better privacy and preventing dataleaks.